The 10 Best Things To Do in Kintamani, Bali

 Pack mosquito spray to protect yourself from Dengue and Malaria.
 There have been recent cases of Dengue in the region.

 Wear your helmet when riding your motorbike.
-So many people do not wear their helmets and it could quite literally save your life.
+So many people do not wear their helmets, and it could quite literally save your life.

 DO NOT drink the tap water.
 Keep your mouth closed in the shower and even use bottled water for toothbrushing, especially if you have a sensitive stomach like me!